 “Hatha yoga is spirituality of the body; it is the most perfect union of corporeal and incorporeal.” - Terri Guillemets

 Yoga is an ancient discipline which has become a veritable sporting activity that’s popular all over the world, including in the UK.
-There are different branches and disciplines of yoga including prenatal yoga, Kundalini yoga, Iyengar yoga, and Hatha yoga.
+There are different branches and disciplines of yoga including the popular ashtanga yoga, prenatal yoga, Kundalini yoga, Iyengar yoga, even Vinyasa yoga and Hatha yoga.

 Today we’ll be focusing on the latter for the simple reason that you could consider it the most “traditional” of the different forms of yoga.
 For this reason, it’s one of the most common forms of yoga found in the UK.